cthit/2d-platform-game-it/README.md

 ## Introduction

-The game is built around making it very simple of adding new content to the game.
-The game is split into a few different parts:
+The game is built around making it very simple of adding new content to the game and is therefor split into a few different parts:

 - Tiles:
   - Basic unmovable block in the game world, basically only an image you can collide with.